volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. configuration page (see softdev.rst)
 #. generate a unic server name
 #. power measurment
-#. scan I2C response 57 and 58 nano IoExpander !!!! a bug !

 #. exhaustive test of hebdo mode : 90%
 #. write index special page for softAP Mode with local boostrap or other light js.framework 5%